 - Businesses with annual gross revenues of at least $25 million

-- Data brokers and other businesses that buy, sell, or share the personal information of 50,000 or more consumers, households, or devices
+- Data brokers and other businesses that buy, receive, sell, or share the personal information of 50,000 or more consumers, households, or devices

 - Business that get the majority of their annual revenue from selling consumers’ personal information.